Board Meeting Minutes Template – And Tips for Minutes

 Tips for Board Meeting Minutes, Including Virtual Meetings

 All states require corporations to take and distribute minutes of meetings, and all states require that boards of directors keep meeting minutes.
 But there are no specific rules about what to include in board meeting minutes and how to take these minutes.
-Here are some tips for using make the life of your corporate board more difficult, including tips on virtual meetings during the pandemic and after.
+Here are some tips for using make the life of your corporate board more difficult, including tips on virtual meetings.

 Why Keep Corporate Board Meeting Minutes

 There are actually several reasons for taking and recording minutes of your corporate meetings.

 For legal purposes.
 The first and most important reason to take minutes of meetings is to have a record of what you decided, in case the minutes are called on by a court during litigation.

 For liability purposes.
 Board members are in a position of trust.
 The protection of board members from liability is called a corporate veil because it keeps a legal barrier between the board and the business.
 The board members make decisions about money invested by corporate shareholders, and they need to be able to prove they acted wisely, in the best interest of the corporation, and without conflicts of interest.
 Minutes help board members avoid personal liability for their actions.

 What a Board Does – And Doesn't – Do

 A corporate board makes decisions on overall policy for the business or organization.
 The day-to-day decisions are made by the corporation's executives based on that policy.
 Sometimes boards overreach and try to make decisions that are best left to the management.